Bi-Factor Approximation Algorithms for Hard Capacitated $k$-Median Problems: Introduction

 \section{Introduction}

-In metric location problems the input consists of a set~$\C$ of clients, a set~$\F$ of potential facilities (locations where a facility may potentially be built), and a metric distance function~$\metricName$ on $\C \cup \F$.
-The goal is to find a subset $\F' \subseteq \F$ of locations for opening (building) actual facilities, and an assignment of clients to open facilities, that together minimize a certain problem-specific cost function.
-In the $k$-median setting we search for a subset $\F' \subseteq \F$ of cardinality at most $k$ and want to minimize the total cost of assigning clients in $\C$ to facilities in $\F'$, where the cost of assigning a client $j \in \C$ to a facility $i \in \F'$ equals $\dist{j}{i}$.
+In metric location problems, the input consists of a set~${\C}$ of clients, a set~${\F}$ of facilities and a metric distance function~${\metricName}$ on~${\C \cup \F}$.
+The goal is to select a subset~${\F' \subseteq \F}$ of facilities, and an assignment of clients to the selected facilities, that together minimize a certain problem-specific cost function.
+One can think of~${\F}$ being a set of potential facility locations, whereas~${\F'}$ contains locations where we decided to open (build) facilities.

-The $k$-median problem is a classical NP-hard problem appearing in a number of realistic optimization scenarios.
-Consider, for example, location of actual facilities such as voting points during elections, or power plants in an electrical grid.
+In the~\PROBkmed setting, we search for a subset~${\F' \subseteq \F}$ of cardinality at most~${k}$ and want to minimize the total cost of assigning clients in~${\C}$ to facilities in~${\F'\!}$, where the cost of assigning a client~${\vSc \in \C}$ to a facility~${i \in \F'}$ equals their metric distance~${\dist{\vSc}{i}}$.
+The~\PROBkmed problem is a classical \NP-hard problem appearing in a number of realistic optimization scenarios.
+Consider, for example, the location of actual facilities such as voting points during elections, or power plants in an electrical grid.
 It also appears in the context of clustering data, where one wishes to partition objects into a fixed number of groups containing similar items.

-In this paper we consider the capacitated version of the $k$-median problem, where we additionally require that there can be at most $u_i$ clients assigned to facility $i$.
-We focus on the version with \emph{hard capacities}, where at most one facility per location may be opened, and with \emph{splittable demand} where a single client may be served from more than one facility.
-The splittability of demands is not important in the simple case of unit demand clients and integral capacity of facilities\footnote{This can be shown using the integrality of the min cost flow solution which can be used to produce the assignment.}.
-The unit demand client case carries the essence of capacitated location problems with splittable demand, and hence, for the simplicity of the argument, we will only consider unit demands.